OctaByteInc/quran/README.md

 # Set your project ID as a variable to make commands easier:
 GCLOUD_PROJECT=utopian-button-227405

-gcloud builds submit --tag gcr.io/${GCLOUD_PROJECT}/python-grpc-quran:4.0 .
+gcloud builds submit --tag gcr.io/${GCLOUD_PROJECT}/python-grpc-quran:5.0 .

 https://cloud.google.com/endpoints/docs/grpc-service-config/reference/rpc/google.api#grpc-transcoding

+# ERRORS
+1. NoneType object has no attribute to_dict()
+2. Error in parsing to serialize
+3. Surah and Edition must be root in Ayah